 All staff have undertaken basic safeguarding awareness training and have been alerted to the signs and symptoms of abuse or neglect in children.
 Teaching staff are also aware of the PREVENT duty to reduce the risk of extremist behaviour and radicalisation.
 If a child discloses any concerning information to an adult working in our school, the adult is asked not to question the child or comment on the disclosure.
 A designated child protection person is informed as soon as possible and a factual record of the disclosure is made.
 All concerns which are brought to our attention are recorded confidentially as recommended by the Somerset Safeguarding Children’s Partnership.

 Safeguarding children and young people is everyone’s responsibility.

 If you have any Safeguarding or Child Protection concerns then please report them straight away to the Designated Safeguarding Leads.
-Click here for our Safeguarding Policy.
+Please visit the Policies section of our website to view our Safeguarding Policy.

 Our Designated Safeguarding Leads (DSL)

 - Mrs Morley – Headteacher/DSL